denissimon/SwiftEvents/README.md

 #### Manual

-Copy the `Sources` folder into your project.
+Drag `SwiftEvents.swift` anywhere in your project.

 Usage
 -----

 ### Delegation functionality

-Here is a common scenario: we have a ViewController and a Model that does some work, and we want the ViewController to be notified on the result of this work when it is completed.
-So this is `one-to-one` notifications.

-With SwiftEvents, it can be done in just two steps:
+With SwiftEvents, such a `one-to-one` connection can be done in just two steps:
 1. Create an Event for the publisher
 2. Subscribe to the Event